robipozzi/zCX/README.md

 - [Cadvisor](#cadvisor)
 - [Portainer](#portainer)

-Nodeexporter does not have a relevant UI and for this reason runs in the backend and is not exposed through Nginx (see [Nodeexport](#nodeexport) paragraph for more details).
+Node Exporter does not have a relevant UI and for this reason runs in the backend and is not exposed through Nginx (see [Node Exporter](#node-exporter) paragraph for more details).

 ## Setup and run the environment
 To setup and run the whole stack you need to go through the following steps in the right order: